This section of the SUNY Empire website is no longer being updated.

 Known for transforming CWA into an education-driven union, he negotiated a number of educational benefits with the management of various companies to enable CWA members to upgrade their skills by earning college degrees in order to compete in the changing workforce.

-Bahr earned his B.S. in labor studies from the college’s Harry Van Arsdale Jr. Center for Labor Studies in 1983 and was awarded an honorary doctorate from the State University of New York Board of Trustees in 1995.
+Bahr earned his B.S. in labor studies from the college’s Harry Van Arsdale Jr. School of Labor Studies in 1983 and was awarded an honorary doctorate from the State University of New York Board of Trustees in 1995.

 In 2011, he was recognized with a Citizen Laureate Award as part of the college’s 40th-anniversary celebrations.